Part of the Speed audit

 Why it matters

 Cumulative Layout Shift is a Core Web Vital.
 Google measures it and uses it as a ranking signal.
 Pages with high CLS rank lower in mobile search.
-Missing image dimensions are the most common cause of layout shift on content-heavy pages.
+Missing image sizes are the most common cause of layout shift on content-heavy pages.

 Layout shift also hurts conversions.
-If a visitor tries to tap a button and the page jumps, they may tap the wrong thing or give up entirely.
+If a user tries to tap a button and the page jumps, they may tap the wrong thing or give up entirely.
 On mobile, where screen space is tight and layout shifts are more noticeable, this directly affects form completions and purchases.

-Fixing missing dimensions is one of the easiest performance wins.
+Fixing missing sizes is one of the easiest performance wins.
 There is no build tool to configure, no server to update.
 You add two attributes to each image tag and the problem is solved.

 Who this impacts most

 Blogs and content sites with inline images are the most affected.
 Each article may have 5-10 images.
-If none of them have dimensions, the page shifts multiple times as the reader scrolls and images load into view.
+If none of them have sizes, the page shifts multiple times as the reader scrolls and images load into view.

 E-commerce product pages with grids of product images get hit twice: once from the layout shift itself, and again from the visual jank that makes the page look broken while loading.